elycruz/gulpw/README.md

   We have a `gulp-bundles` directory (could be named anything via the `{bundle-wrangler}-config*` file).
 That directory should contain "bundle-configuration" files which are used within "task proxies" to run a task via the command line;  E.g., `$ gulpw build:global deploy:global deploy:other-bundle`.
- The configuration files will then hold the user's configurations in the yaml format decidedly though other formats could be easily supported.
+ The configuration files will then hold the user's configurations in the yaml or json format.

 ## Quick Nav
 - [Install](#install)